mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

 1. Find the corresponding operator from the script.

-    The Dump function needs to use the IR file of the final execution graph.
+    The Dump function needs to use the IR file of the final execution graph (The IR file contains the full name of the operator, and the dependency of the operator on the input and output of the computational graph, and also contains the trace information from the operator to the corresponding script code).
 The IR file can be viewed with the `vi` command.
-The IR file contains the full name of the operator, and the dependency of the operator on the input and output of the computational graph, and also contains the trace information from the operator to the corresponding script code.
 For the configuration of the Dump function, see [Synchronous Dump Step](#synchronous-dump-step) and [Asynchronous Dump Step](#asynchronous-dump-step).
-For the final implementation of the image IR file naming and directory structure, see [Synchronous Dump Data Object Directory](#synchronous-dump-data-object-directory) and [Asynchronous Dump Data Object Directory](#asynchronous-dump-data-object-directory).
-Then find the operator corresponding to the code in the script through the graph file, refer to [Synchronous Dump Data Analysis Sample](#synchronous-dump-data-analysis-sample) and [Asynchronous Dump Data Analysis Sample](#asynchronous-dump-data-analysis-sample).
+For the directory structure of the Dump output, see [Synchronous Dump Data Object Directory](#synchronous-dump-data-object-directory) and [Asynchronous Dump Data Object Directory](#asynchronous-dump-data-object-directory).
+Then find the operator corresponding to the code in the script through the graph file, and refer to [Synchronous Dump Data Analysis Sample](#synchronous-dump-data-analysis-sample) and [Asynchronous Dump Data Analysis Sample](#asynchronous-dump-data-analysis-sample).

-2. From operator to dump data.
+2. From operator to Dump data.

     After understanding the mapping relationship between the script and the operator, you can determine the name of the operator you want to analyze and find the dump file corresponding to the operator.
 Please refer to [Synchronous Dump Data Object Directory](#synchronous-dump-data-object-directory) and [Asynchronous Dump Data Object Directory](#asynchronous-dump-data-object-directory).

 3. Analyze Dump data.

     By analyzing Dump data, it can be compared with other third-party frameworks.
-For the synchronous dump data format, please refer to [Introduction to Synchronous Dump Data File](#introduction-to-synchronous-dump-data-file).
+For the synchronous Dump data format, please refer to [Introduction to Synchronous Dump Data File](#introduction-to-synchronous-dump-data-file).
 For the asynchronous Dump data format, please refer to [Introduction to Asynchronous Dump Data File](#introduction-to-asynchronous-dump-data-file).

 ### Applicable Scene